Sarteano Chamber Choral Conducting Workshop

 All master class sessions and private conducting classes with Simon will be filmed.

-Bronislawa Falinska, our specialist in vocal pedagogy, will join us over the eight days to conduct sessions using the Rohmert Method of Functional Voicetraining.
+Bronislawa Falinska, our specialist in vocal pedagogy, will join us over the nine days to conduct sessions using the Rohmert Method of Functional Voicetraining.
 This approach guides the singer towards an awareness of the voice not usually addressed by most conventional singing methods.
 Get ready for a sensorial exploration of the voice, and to explore how self-perception works in the combination of “hearing-feeling-seeing.”
 Broni will also be offering private lessons for an additional fee.
 You may make arrangements with her after the Workshop has begun.

 Participants are responsible for their own accommodations and transportation to and from the workshop.
 As Sarteano is a small town with just a few hotels within walking distance of the workshop, we very highly recommend that you make your hotel reservations as soon as possible if you wish to stay there and walk to the workshop.
 July is high season, and as there are almost nightly festivals around this time, it is a popular and exciting place to visit.